 CHESS (Clearing House Electronic Sub-Register System) is the system used by the Australian Securities Exchange (ASX) to record shareholdings and manage the settlement of share transactions.

-- Broker or CHESS Sponsored when bought through a broker
+- Broker-sponsored (CHESS-sponsored) when bought through a broker

 - Issuer Sponsored when given directly to a shareholder by the company

-Shares that are broker sponsored must be sold via the broker that has allocated the HIN or the shares.
+Shares that are broker-sponsored must be sold via the broker that has allocated the HIN or the shares.
 If you wish to sell the shares via another broker, the shares would need to be transferred to the other broker before the shares can be sold.
-You can

-These are shares that are managed by the issuer (the Company directly) via a share registry.
+These are shares that are managed by the 'stock issuer' (the company directly) via a share registry.

-An investor may have issuer sponsored shares in Telstra that are managed at the share registry, Link Market Services.
-Issuer sponsored shares can be traded via SelfWealth once they’ve been transferred to your SelfWealth HIN.
+For example, an investor may have issuer sponsored shares in Telstra that are managed by Telstra's share registry (Link Market Services).
+'Issuer-sponsored' shares can be traded via SelfWealth once they’ve been transferred to your SelfWealth HIN.